PADI Open Water Diver

 - Complete your dives while you are on vacation – known as a referral

-Our Open Water Exam Fee includes the use of a 7mm wetsuit, hood, gloves and dive computer.
+Our Open Water Exam Fee includes the use of a 7mm wetsuit, compass and dive computer.
+A hood and gloves are required at certain times of the year.
 If you complete your dives on a referral, you may spend a little more overall as you’ll pay the dive center and/or instructor fee at your referral location.

 Whether you are interested in diving in New England or want to dive in warm water only, we welcome all divers!
 We feature trips to the Bahamas, Florida, the Cayman Islands, Mexico and other exciting locations where you can complete your required dives.